qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 Minimum capability additions to the base profile an Adaptive Profile supporting back-end must be able to support:

 4. Conditional branching (the profile must support the `br` instruction assuming that the instruction only expresses non-loop control flow).
+Since support for the `br` instruction relies on the `i1` type a small amount of instructions implementing classical logic on `i1` types is also assumed.
 5. Mid-circuit measurement (`quantum__qis__mz__body` or some other measurement function must be supported in the quantum instruction set).
 6. Conditional quantum operations in the instruction set that appear in the target basic blocks of a `br` instruction must be performed conditionally as with a classical LLVM program.